 - Psoriatic arthritis and infectious arthritis can look like gout, too.

 Ways to Fight Gout

 The good news is that gout can be controlled with medicine.
-To manage the pain, apply ice, raise the affected area, rest, and take a pain reliever like aspirin or ibuprofen.
+To manage the pain, apply ice, raise the affected area, rest, and take a pain reliever such as ibuprofen.
 These steps can help prevent another gout attack:

 - Exercise and eat a balanced diet to control your weight.

-- Drink lots of water to help get rid of the uric acid.
+- Drinking lots of water may help prevent uric acid stones.

 - Stay away from sugary drinks.

 - Eat less meat and seafood.
 Get protein from things like low-fat dairy products (yogurt, cheese, milk).